testcomputer/testcomputer/README.md

 <h4>
     <details>
       <summary><strong>Professional Summary</strong></summary>
-      Motivated Linux System Administrator with proven knowledge in various open-source operating systems.
+      Analytical Linux System Administrator with proven knowledge in various open-source operating systems.
 Committed to improving network uptime and system availability.
+3 years of experience working with UNIX systems.
+Extensive understanding of installing, configuring and administering Linux systems.
+Known for exceptional performance in network diagnostics and development operations.
+Diligent troubleshooter, with strong communication skills to interact effectively with employees and departments various IT environments.
+Flexible with positive work attitude focused on producing results under tight deadlines.
+Demonstrated understanding of the Software Development Life Cycle.
+(SDLC)

     </details>
 </h4>